l3uddz/plex_autoscan/README.md

 `BINARY` - Path to Rclone binary if not in standard location.

-`CONFIG` - Path to Rclone config file containing crypt remote configuration.
-Required for crypt decoder.
+`CONFIG` - Path to Rclone config file containing Rclone Crypt remote configuration.
+Required for Rclone Crypt decoder.

-`CRYPT_MAPPING` - Mapping of path (root or subfolder) of Google Drive crypt (`My Drive/` or `Team Drive Name/`) to Rclone mount name.
+`CRYPT_MAPPINGS` - Mapping of path (root or subfolder) of Google Drive crypt (`My Drive/` or `Team Drive Name/`) to Rclone mount name.
 These values enable Rclone crypt decoder.

 - Example: Crypt folder on drive called `encrypt` mapped to Rclone crypt mount called `grypt:`.